TasModz/TasModz-Anticheat/TasModz-AC/README.md

 ### Disclamer
 ---
-This resource was created by me with all the knowledge at the time of writing.
+This resource was created by 	 with all the knowledge at the time of writing.
 It doesn't mean cheating becomes impossible.
 Updates will be done if there are time and reason to do so.
 The request for new functionality is allowed but it does not mean that it will be released.